Movie-Trivia-Guess-The-Movie-Trivia-qui/.github/profile/README.md

 ## Key Takeaways:
 - A **Movie Trivia Quiz** is an engaging way to test your movie knowledge.
 - Popular themes include **Christmas Movie Trivia**, **Disney Movie Trivia**, **Marvel Movie Trivia Quiz**, and **horror movie trivia**.
-- **Guess the Movie Emoji** and other guessing games add excitement to trivia challenges.
+- **Guess the Movie Emoji Trivia Game** and other guessing games add excitement to trivia challenges.
 - Hosting a movie trivia night or quiz can bring hours of fun to any group.